Skip to main content

 Serenity reports and living documentation are a powerful feature enabled by Serenity BDD.
 They aim not only to report test results, but also to document how features are tested, and what your application does.

-Serenity BDD reports are generated by Serenity BDD CLI, a Java program downloaded and managed by the @serenity-js/serenity-bdd module.
+Serenity BDD reports are generated by Serenity BDD CLI, a Java program provided by the @serenity-js/serenity-bdd module.

 View live Serenity BDD report on GitHub 👀